Personal Export Subsidies

 - ... but not enough value to compete un-subsidised on a truly open market, while the subsidy-recipient is still in the learning phase.

-So paying your kid's costs while they do a writing degree is not an export subsidy, it's just a regular-subsidy.
-But promising to match any money they make from submitting freelance articles to magazines?
-This is what we'll call a Personal Export Subsidy.
 By supplementing the money they make from successfully placing freelance articles, you're letting an impartial external arbiter (the various magazines) decide whether your kid's work is actually worth something, while acknowledging that in the early days you'll need to increase that "something" for your kid to survive while climbing the ladder.
+(Incidentally, top magazines sometimes pay as little as $300 for an article that can easily take 40 hours to write, so this subsidy might just be getting your kid above the minimum wage line).

 To be a real export subsidy, it also has to diminish over time as the skills increase.
-For example, you tell your kid they'll get 5x what they earn this year, 4x next year, 3x the year after and so on – the subsidy is there to help them skill-up, so in order to keep making good money they have to increase the value they're creating for the external arbiter over time.
+For example, you tell your kid they'll get 5x what they earn this year, 4x next year, 3x the year after and so on – the subsidy is there to help them skill up, so in order to keep making good money they have to increase the value they're creating for the external arbiter over time.

-Export Subsidised Poasting
+Export Subsidized Poasting

-The personal export subsidy approach is that you only retweet their posts that get above X organic likes: this month 5 likes, next month 10 likes, and so on.
-This way, you're encouraging them to create value as measured by an external arbiter,[^1] but also giving them a subsidy because it's hard to get started in a competitive market.
+The personal export subsidy approach is that you only retweet their posts that get above n organic likes: this month 5 likes, next month 10 likes, and so on.
+This way, you're encouraging them to create value as measured by an external arbiter, but also giving them a subsidy because it's hard to get started in a competitive market.

 Further Research Needed